andrew/ultimate-awesome/README.md

 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.
 - [awesome-security](https://github.com/mbcrump/awesome-security) - A collection of awesome ethical hacking and security related content!.
 - [Zorin-OS-Guide](https://github.com/mikeroyal/Zorin-OS-Guide) - Zorin OS Guide .
+- [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
 - [Awesome-EdgeAI](https://github.com/wangxb96/Awesome-EdgeAI) - Resources of our survey paper "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies".
+- [awesome-chrome](https://github.com/xyNNN/awesome-chrome) - A curated list of amazingly awesome Chrome extensions.
 - [best-of-lean4](https://github.com/34j/best-of-lean4) - A list of awesome lean4 projects.
 Feel free to add your project.
 - [awesome-activitywatch](https://github.com/ActivityWatch/awesome-activitywatch) - A list of awesome ActivityWatch resources.
 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.